 Before you cry out "******** THIS BUILD IS SO EXPENSIVE!!!"
 I am aware it is a ****ing expensive build.
 Every item in here after Early Game is optional, and can be switched out with something more affordable.
 Besides, With this build you will rarely need to finish your build anyways, and the fact that it gives you significant late game scaling never hurt either.

 NOTE: I start with Cloth Armor and 3 Health Potions.
 This allows me to stay in the jungle for as long as I want, but at the same time allows me to use only one pot if I want to back after the standard route.

-Boots of Speed - I generally opt for this on the first back.
+Boots - I generally opt for this on the first back.
 It gives me improved gank potential, especially when coupled with Red Buff.
 The only other viable option for the build is possibly a Long Sword, but I'm trying to start skipping Wriggle's Lantern unless absolutely necessary because it doesn't synergize as well with Phoenix Udyr.

 Wit's End - I never liked this item on Udyr.
 I just felt like it didn't optimize Udyr's damage.
 Turns out, that was just because I was playing so much Tiger Udyr.
 Duh.
 Wasn't thinking.
 Since I play a Phoenix Jungle Udyr, this item is perfect.
 For roughly 500 more gold than wriggle's, you can get Wit's End instead.
 Everyone knows how scary a Wit's End Udyr can be early game.